robert-mcdermott/doge-report/README.md

 - `/savings/grants` - Grants that have been cancelled
 - `/savings/contracts` - Contracts that have been cancelled
 - `/savings/leases` - Leases that have been cancelled
-- `/payments` - Payments made by the US Government
+- `/payments` - Payments made by the US Government # currently not working

 The utility handles pagination automatically and saves the complete dataset to a file in the specified format (JSON or CSV).